-The cycles of $\mathcal{C}$ are called balanced, and the other cycles are unbalanced.
-The lift matroid represented by $\mathcal{M}(G,\mathcal{C})$ has for its ground set the set of edges of $G$ and as independent sets the sets of edges containing at most one cycle, which is unbalanced.
-A spike with no tip is a lift matroid with $G$ the graph obtained from the cycle on $n$ vertices by doubling every edge and $\mathcal{C}$ some set of cycles not containing any pair of double edges satisfying the theta property. \\
+The cycles of $\mathcal{C}$ are called balanced and the other cycles are unbalanced.
+The lift matroid represented by $\mathcal{M}(G,\mathcal{C})$ has for its ground set the set of edges of $G$ and, as independent sets, the sets of edges containing at most one cycle, which is unbalanced.
+A spike with no tip is a lift matroid with $G$ the graph obtained from the cycle on $n$ vertices by doubling every edge and $\mathcal{C}$ some set of cycles that do not contain any pair of double edges and satisfying the theta property. \\